 All staff receive basic first aid training as part of their induction inclusive of Safe Administration of Medication in order to minimise the possibility of mistakes.
 This training is refreshed annually.
 Appointed first aiders have attended an appropriately accredited, extended training course within the last three years.
 We insist that appointed first aiders at each school also have accreditation in paediatric first aid.
 First aid training is appropriate to the age of the pupils in their care, thus allowing them to provide excellent care.

 The Appointed First Aid Team

-The appointed first aider in school who is able to administer medicines is:
+The appointed first aider in school is: